Detecting positive correlations in a multivariate sample: Introduction

 \subsection{A preview of results for the clique model}

 Among the models we consider, the clique model is perhaps the most compelling because of its relevance in applications and its complexity.
-Also, for a given value of $k$, the clique model is the richest possible and therefore for any given $\rho,n,m$, $R_*^{\rm max}$ is larger than for any other model.
+Also, for a given value of $k$, the clique model is the richest possible and therefore for any given $\rho,n,m$, $R_*^{\max}$ is larger than for any other model.
 This makes the clique model an important benchmark.

 Here we summarize our main findings for this special class.
-We discover various types of behavior in distinct ranges of the parameters $m,k,\rho$.
+We discover various types of behavior in distinct ranges of the parameters $n,m,k,\rho$.
 Roughly speaking, and ignoring logarithmic factors, we arrive at the following conclusions.
 Two tests are competing for near-optimality.
-The first one is a `global' test akin to the classical test~\citep[Sec.~8.4]{MR652932} and the refinements in~\cite{MR2724863,MR1926169}.
-The second is a `local' test reminiscent to the generalized likelihood ratio test.
-The latter dominates the former when \beqn \frac{\max\big(1, (k/m)^{1/2}\big) \, k^{3/2}}{n} \eeqn is small, meaning when the alternative is more sparse (corresponding to smaller values of $k$).
+The first one is a ``global'' test akin to the classical test Muirhead \cite{MR652932}, Section~8.4, and the refinements in Chen, Zhang and Zhong \cite{MR2724863} and Ledoit and Wolf \cite {MR1926169}.
+The second is a ``local'' test reminiscent to the generalized likelihood ratio test.
+The latter dominates the former when

-Our results also point out to an interesting, perhaps even surprising, phenomenon.
-It turns out that if the sample size $m$ is $o(\log n)$, the risk of the optimal test is not significantly smaller than when $m=1$, that is, when only one observation is available.
-In other words, if the dimension $n$ grows faster than exponential in the sample size $m$, the situation is essentially the same as if the sample size were equal to one.
-However, the situation becomes drastically different when $m$ is much larger than $\log n$ as reliable detection becomes possible for significantly smaller values of $k$.

-To be more precise, consider the case when $\rho$ is a constant, independent of $n$.
-The lower bound of Theorem \ref{thm:lower} implies that it is impossible to have $R_*^{\rm max} \to 0$ unless $k^2 = o(e^{\rho m}/n)$.
-Thus, when the sample size $m$ is so small that $m=o(\log n)$, then a vanishing risk is impossible to achieve unless $k \ge n^{1/2-o(1)}$.
-On the other hand, if $k \gg n^{1/2}$, then already for $m=1$, one has $R_*^{\rm max} \to 0$, see \cite{ArBuLu11}.
-This shows the surprising fact that the difference between a sample of size $m=1$ and $m=o(\log n)$ is negligible and repeated observations do not help much.

-However, when the sample size becomes logarithmic in $n$, the situation changes dramatically.
-In fact, when $m=\Omega((1/\rho)\log n)$, one has $R_*^{\rm max} \to 0$ {\sl for all values of} $k \ge 2$, and such a vanishing risk is achieved by the localized squared-sum test described in Section \ref{sec:local-squared-sum}.

-This example reveals an interesting ``phase transition'' that occurs when the sample size becomes logarithmic in $n$.